Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ## 🔨 Contributing

-If you want to see a new feature in a future update you can always create a new feature request.
+If you want to see a new feature in a future update, you can always create a new feature request.
 Unfortunately, we currently do not support any third-party pull requests.

 ## 📖 Contributors